Hou-J/genesys/readme.md

 # CSV Generator
+The problem

+There is CSV file available locally on file system which contains information about customers.
+File looks like this (and has header):

+firstName,lastName,age
+John,Wayne,40
+Clint,Eastwood,50

+File above has only header and two lines.
+But imagine that file can contain tens of thousands of lines.

-Generate a csv file of up to 10000 people's full name and age and save the data into MongoDB.
+In short, generate a csv file of up to 10000 people's full name and age and save the data into MongoDB.

 ## TASK 1
 ### Instructions